yanistazi/objectTracking/README.md

 # objectTracking
-Follow object movement to study object dynamics for physic class using opencv
+Follow object movement to study object dynamics for physic class using opencv.
+We will work with videos in this project